14 Jun 30 Days Wild – Celebrating Nature

 Small copper butterfly spotted at Crift Reserve

-Unfortunately I’ve been too ill to join in regularly this month, but wildlife spotting is one of the reasons I love hiking so much.
+Wildlife spotting is one of the reasons I love hiking so much.
 It fills me with joy to see stonechats on the cliffs or butterflies in a hedgerow.
 And I’m like an over excited toddler when I see something for the first time, whether it’s choughs or a cushion star fish.
 I’ve always been like this, but these last few years I’ve learnt so much more as a volunteer at Cornwall Wildlife Trust, and here’s why.

 Not Quite 30 Days Wild